- "Help Eliwood? Sounds like a convenient excuse for more violence."

 Serra: Oh, that's so sweet!
 You wanted to see me again!

-Chapter 17: after pulling up the Dory, we find that it's Ninian in the ship.
-Dart, not knowing how to help her out, asks for Lyn's help.
+- Chapter 17: after pulling up the dory, we find that it's Ninian in the ship.
+Dart, not knowing how to help her out, specifically, "where to grab her", asks for Lyn's help.
 In the most awkward way possible.
 Hector doesn't miss the chance for a comment.

-Chapter 22, if Hawkeye makes a trip to the house, he'll have a special conversation with a girl named Fae.
+- Chapter 22, if Hawkeye makes a trip to the house, he'll have a special conversation with Fae, gleefully coming in from the last game.
 She'll go on to criticize Hawkeye for always responding with his trademark catchphrase.
 What happens next?